 Corner Canyon Road now has 3 gates total:

 Gate #2 (1.1 miles) is at the Bonneville Shoreline Trail (5,200 ft).
-It is currently CLOSED.
 This newly developed trailhead has been named the East Bench trailhead.

-Gate #3 (2.5 miles) is located at the Jacob's Ladder Trailhead (5,700 ft) and is CLOSED.
+Gate #3 (2.5 miles) is located at the Jacob's Ladder Trailhead (5,700 ft).
 This is the Jacob's Ladder Trailhead and is clearly marked with new signage and a new trail.
 Jacob's Ladder Trailhead is also the Ghost Falls Trailhead as well.
 They share the same parking area.

 Additions and Corrections[ Post an Addition or Correction ]